8 Non-Touristy Things to Do in NYC

 I came here in March 2017 to try the impossible burger.
 My Californian, meat eating friend said he wouldn’t have known the difference unless I told him.

-2. Beyond Sushi – Chain all over Manhattan; location near Central Park on 56th street & 6th avenue
+Location: Chain all over Manhattan; best location is on 37th Street & 7th Avenue with a smaller seated version near Central Park on 56th street & 6th avenue

 My mom (hard to impress), and my meat-eating best friend were both blown away.